Book Now

 Both are located in the breathtaking six-million-acre expanse of New York’s Adirondack Park.
 Both are based beside some of the Northeast’s most stunning bodies of water.
 And both offer plenty of attractions, from outdoor recreation to picturesque downtowns brimming with shops, eateries, and cultural attractions.
 That’s why it’s only natural to feel torn between the two destinations of Lake George and Lake Placid when considering your next Adirondack getaway.
 Still, there are plenty of nuances between the two.
 Consider this your guide to determining which lakeside outpost should be the landing place for your next Adirondack vacation.

-And our year-round Opal properties, The Sagamore Resort and Lake Placid Lodge, are all geared up for summer.
+And our year-round Opal properties, The Sagamore Resort and Lake Placid Lodge, are all geared up for autumn.

 Book Your Adirondack Escape Today